neuralegal/ScotusPrediction/Readme.txt

 This project uses an ensemble with an LSTM RNN and AdaBoost to predict Supreme Court outcomes from oral argument questions.
+Here we include instructions on fully reproducing our model.
+If you just want to quickly train the ensemble model using our data, run neuralegal_adaboost.py.

 --------------------
 Scraping